 The date is the 14th day of the first month of the Jewish calendar (usually our March or April).
 Each household is to select a yearling male lamb without imperfection.
 The lamb is killed.
 Its blood is collected and painted around the door frame of the house.

 Then the household is to eat a simple meal in which the lamb is the main course.
 They are to be dressed ready to travel at a moment's notice – they are to be pilgrims, not residents.

 On that same night I [the LORD] will pass through Egypt and strike down every firstborn – both [humans] and animals – and will bring judgment on the gods of Egypt.
 I am the LORD.
 The blood will be a sign for you on the houses where you are; and when I see the blood, I will pass over you.
 No destructive plague will touch you when I strike Egypt.
 (Exodus 12:12-13)

-That's exactly what happens (12:29-30).
-Those who took action to enter into God's 'story' were preserved, or saved, from God's judgment .
-A death had already occurred in each of their houses, demonstrated by the blood on the door frame.
+And that's precisely what happens (12:29-30).
+Those who took action to enter into God's 'story' were preserved or saved from God's judgment.
+Death had already occurred in each of their houses, demonstrated by the blood on the door frame.

 The rest is history.

 Israel leaves Egypt to live in God's ‘story’ – lives shaped (or should have been shaped) by God in obedience, freedom, holiness, and hope.